-At the second roundtable dialogue #6 (August 13th), tenants and landlords seemed to find some areas of common agreement, including the formation of a tenant-landlord committee and that every apartment renting and leasing business should be registered and paying business tax.
-(Currently not all do.)
+At this dialogue session #6 held on August 13th tenants and landlords seemed to find some areas of common agreement: the formation of a tenant-landlord committee and that every apartment renting and leasing business should be registered and paying business tax.
 But there were key differences in how we viewed these and many issues.
 Here is my takeaway from that meeting.
-Please read the full recap for all of the details.

 - We are on board with a tenant-landlord committee;

 - We agree that every apartment renting and leasing business should be registered and paying business tax; and,

 - We seemed to agree that code enforcement historically has not worked to the benefit of either tenants or landlords.

 However tenants and landlords tended to diverge on some issues too.
 Read our recap for all the details.

 Landlords view the committee as primarily a dispute-resolution mechanism.
 Tenants, though, saw a policy role for the new body too.
 That divergence is perhaps most clear when it comes to enforcing unit habitability: landlords see tenants’ concerns about substandard maintenance and health-related conditions as a matter for code enforcement.
 Landlords suggest staffing-up the ranks to address tenants’ problems.

 Tenants, however, express reservations about the entire premise of our complaint-driven system.
 Why is it reliant on tenant complaints when tenants are fearful of filing a complaint?
 If tenants can be tossed out for “any reason or no reason at all” under the current ordinance, why would they complain?
 The city itself suggests the current system does not work for tenants in this decade-old city inspection program report.